Dental Implants Philadelphia, PA

 How long does the dental implant process take?

-Your dental implant treatment will be different from that of every other patient.
-However, you should expect it to take at least several months.
+The length of dental implant treatment differs from patient to patient.
+But you should expect it to take at least several months.
 In most of the implant cases we completed, it took 3 to 6 months for the implants to fuse to the jawbone.
-In some of our more complex cases, the entire treatment took a year from extraction/implantation to placing the final restoration.
-To learn more about the teeth implant process, see Dental Implant Process.

 Will the dental implant process hurt?